The Allen Thomas Group Independent Insurance Agency

 Some businesses may feel that they don’t have the resources to conduct a risk assessment or consult with experts.

-However, it’s essential to remember that not doing so could put your business at risk if you face an unexpected event that your insurance policy doesn’t cover.
+However, it’s essential to remember that not doing so could put your business at risk if you face an unexpected event that your insurance doesn’t cover.

 Certain industries we serve may face higher risks than others so they may need more comprehensive coverage in certain areas.